jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 tactic.
 There could have been
-myriad reasons as to why the group didnt choose this option, and anything wed suggest would bespeculation.
-What it did accomplish, however, was to slightly confound the differences that exist between the System Intrusion and Social
+myriad reasons as to why the group didnt choose this option, and anything wed suggest would be
+Figure 32\.
+Top industries found in the MOVEit breach notification dataset (n\=1,567\)
+35
+2024 DBIR Incident Classification Patterns
+65And pop culture references
+66Even though, as 2024 begins, the focus seems to be on VPN and remote Desktop sharing software.
-Engineering patterns by introducing a big chunk of data that neatly fits in both categories.
-After it stole the data, Cl0p used Extortion as a means of separating the victims from their hard\-earned money.Figure 32\.
-Top industries found in the MOVEit breach notification dataset (n\=1,567\)64Widely attributed to be the Cl0p ransomware group (https:www.cisa.govnews\-eventscybersecurity\-advisoriesaa23\-158a)2024 DBIR Incident Classification Patterns34When we look at Ransomware breaches over time (Figure 33\), we notice a dip in the cases; however, when we combine it with Extortion,
+When we look at Ransomware
+breaches over time (Figure 33\), we notice a dip in the cases; however, when we combine it with Extortion,